skushagra/projectOTP/README.md

 # projectOTP
-Send Messages using Python ans SMS servuces
+Send Messages using Python and SMS service provider.